Portland driver accused of going on deadly rampage identified

 Paul Rivas, of Woodland, Wash., allegedly struck multiple pedestrians across several blocks.
 He remains in a hospital.

-One person was taken to a hospital and died from their injuries after the deadly incident.
+Portland resident Jean Gerich, 77, was taken to a hospital and died from her injuries after the deadly incident.
+The Oregon State Medical Examiner ruled she died of blunt force trauma and determined the manner of death to be a homicide.

 Five others were also taken to hospitals with non-critical injuries, police said.
 Two of the nine victims were cyclists while the rest were pedestrians.